Transforming Lives,

 Each Barkee we save is a testament to the compassion and commitment of our supporters.
 Together, we are making a tangible difference, ensuring that every dog gets a second chance at life, no matter how dire their circumstances, and no matter their age.
 Join us in our journey to continue changing lives, one paw at a time.

-Poodella, aka Lily, Kiki, January 2023
+Poodella, aka Lily January 2023